spawnmarvel/quickguides/amqp/RequestRenewExample/README.md

    - Or sign the cert and key local

 3. **Transfer to App Host (Host B)**
-   - Securely copy private key and certificate
+   - Securely copy private key and certificate or the pfx file
    - Use secure methods: `scp`, `rsync` over SSH
    - Verify that cert and key matches and that all atributtes are present